 Is the Galaxy Note 10 For You?

-Now that you know what the Galaxy Note 10 and Note 10+ are all about, you’ll have a better idea of whether the phone is for you.
+Now that you know what the Galaxy Note 10 and Note 10+ are all about, you’ll have a better idea of whether the Galaxy Note 10 is for you.
 Whether you’re interested in this device or are looking at what else is on the market, you should make sure it has the right features for you.

 Not sure what to look out for when choosing a phone?
 Check out our checklist of must-have smartphone features for some help.